 Audience here in Bristol responding warmly to Antonio Pappano.
 His love of Puccini is infectious #ROHlescaut

 Thanks to Pappano+Puccini magic combo I feel quite proud to be Italian right now. #ROHlescaut

 The Royal Opera House Cinema Season relays our performances to over 1,100 cinemas in over 30 countries around the world.
-Find out more about the productions included in the 2014/15 Season.
+Sign up to our cinema mailing list.